kanokarob/Biome-Strongholds-Smithed/README.md

 - After all 4 Chests are opened in ascending order, a Treasure Chest will appear in the middle of the room

 **Library Puzzle**
-- Generates in Jungle Strongholds
+- Generates in Jungle and Plains Strongholds
 - A large two-story Library
 - There are 4 Chiseled Bookshelves spread throughout the room that periodically play sound effects and emit particles, and 4 Ancient Tome books in item frames
 - Entering the room in Survival Mode for the first time starts the puzzle